LeoMcH36/Pokemon-Battle-Simulator-ALPHA-/README.md

 Had to learn promises, seems javascript might not be the best language for this task.

-Timing all the animations and dialgoue was definitley the biggest task.
+Timing all the animations and dialogue was definitley the biggest task.

 Still an alpha version so not every feature is here.